pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/where-the-walls-have-worms.md

 He forced himself back to the surface world, back to the streets of Providence, now seeming subtly altered, less solid.
 The city pulsed with its strange, bifurcated energy.
 The *Providence Journal* trumpeted America’s plans for its own satellite launch, showcasing gleaming rocket designs.
 Radio announcers spoke breathlessly of the “conquest of space.”
 Children on the sidewalks aimed imaginary ray guns at the sky.
 Harding walked amongst them, an unwilling time traveller, his thoughts mired in the city's morbid past, listening for sounds no one else seemed to hear.
 The strident optimism of the Space Age felt like a garish, paper-thin facade stretched over something ancient, rotten, and infinitely patient.
 While humanity flung its tin cans towards the moon, something else, something far older and utterly alien, was methodically harvesting hearts from behind locked doors on College Hill.

-## Part 3: Dead Air and Desiccated Things
+## Chapter 3: Dead Air and Desiccated Things

 Armed with Miller's fragmented warnings and a growing conviction born of dread, Harding began his interviews anew, focusing on the neighbours and landlords connected to the victims, past and present.
 He didn't ask about suspicious persons; he asked about anomalies – strange sounds, persistent static, inexplicable drafts, feelings of unease or being watched, unsettling dreams.